shelialia/tp/docs/UserGuide.md

 <box theme="primary" icon=":fa-solid-question:" style="margin-top:-1em; margin-bottom:0px" seamless>

 Adds a guest to the guest book.
-- A guest can have any number of requests (including 0)
-- A guest can be added without a phone number
 - All guests automatically have status set to 'BOOKED' when they are added.
 - Names should only contain alphanumeric characters and spaces.
 - Phones should only contain numbers, and be between 4 and 17 digits long.
+  - This field is optional
 - Emails should be of the format local-part@domain and adhere to the following constraints:
-1. The entire email must not exceed 254 characters.
+  - The entire email must not exceed 254 characters.
-2. The local-part should only contain alphanumeric characters and these special characters: +, _, ., -.
+  - The local-part should only contain alphanumeric characters and these special characters: +, _, ., -.
 The local-part may not start or end with any special characters.
-3. The local-part is followed by a '@' and then a domain name.
+  - The local-part is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
 The domain name must:
     - End with a domain label that is at least 2 characters long.
     - Have each domain label start and end with alphanumeric characters.
     - Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 - Room numbers should contain two two-digit numbers separated by a hyphen.
+  - For example, `01-01`, `12-34`, `99-99` are valid room numbers.
+  - Room numbers can be the same between two guests.
 - Requests should be alphanumeric, may include spaces, and must not exceed 75 characters.
+  - A guest can have any number of requests (including 0).
+  - Requests must be unique.
+  - Requests spelled the same are treated as the same, regardless of capitalisation

 </box>
 <box theme="warning" icon=":fa-solid-i-cursor:" style="margin-top:-1em; margin-bottom:0px" seamless>

-Format: `add n/NAME e/EMAIL [p/PHONE_NUMBER] r/ROOM_NUMBER [rq/REQUEST]…​`
+Format: `add n/NAME e/EMAIL [p/PHONE] r/ROOMNUMBER [rq/REQUEST]…​`
 </box>
 <box theme="success" icon=":fa-solid-check:"  style="margin-top:-1em; margin-bottom:0em" seamless>